-Chester County Home Inspections often find outlets with Open Ground faults or other anomalies in these old homes.
-That’s because homeowners often simply install 3-prong outlets in the place of the 2-pronged ones, which leaves the grounding conductor open.
-Here our electric tester shows open ground in a house that does not have ground wiring but has grounded outlets.
+Chester County Home Inspections often find outlets with Open Ground faults or other anomalies.
+Homeowners often simply install 3-prong outlets in the place of the 2-pronged ones, leaving the grounding conductor open.
+That is an Open Ground defect as the tester found in this home.

 You can replace the 2-prong receptacle with a 3-prong one provided that the branch circuit is protected by GFCI.
 There are two ways to protect the branch circuit: with a GFCI circuit breaker in the panel to protect the entire branch, or with a GFCI receptacle device to protect a part of the branch.
 In the latter case, all receptacles in the daisy-chain after the GFCI are protected also (but the ones before are obviously not protected).
 There is an additional requirement that must be met, though.

 All ungrounded outlets protected by a GFCI must be labeled accordingly.
 If the whole branch is protected by a GFCI circuit breaker in the panel, then each receptacle on the branch must be labeled “GFCI Protected”, and “No Equipment Ground”.
 If only a part of that a branch is protected by a GFCI receptacle device, then it must be labeled “No Equipment Ground”, and all outlets that come after that must have both labels.

 It is tedious to figure out the daisy-chain sequence of receptacles on the branch.
 Also, there are complexities if the house is wired with shared neutrals, and additional limitations not listed in this short overview.
 It’s therefore best to leave this job to a professional electrician.